KlaraSejnova/KlaraSejnova/README.md

 - 👋 Hi, I’m @KlaraSejnova
-- 👀 I’m interested in astronomy and programming languages and data
+- 👀 I’m interested in astronomy and frontend development
 - 🌱 I’m currently junior frontend and template developer in Papirfly